10/24/2024

 CFO

-Okay then it's about the attractiveness for XDA regarding EMA and FDA's positive feedback on the stream-like clinical development plans.
-How do you feel this will help in securing a larger upfront payment from the non-binding proposals that we already received versus now the an agreement on the table?
+Okay, then it's about the attractiveness for X debate regarding EMA and FDA's positive feedback on the streamlined clinical development plans.
+How do you feel this will help in securing a larger upfront payment from the non-binding proposals that we already received versus now the agreement on the table?

 speaker